Cooper and Eromanga Basins

 Because of the geological history of the Australian continent, the Permian sediments in Central Australia primarily occurred in one distinct region – the Cooper Basin.
 This basin is surrounded by and underlies a portion of the much larger Eromanga Basin, which is mostly comprised of younger sandstones and sediments from the more recent Jurassic and Cretaceous periods.

 It is these younger formations that overlie the Cooper Basin’s Permian sediments, thus trapping (or “capping”) the petrochemicals underground and creating Australia’s richest oil and gas producing region.

 There have recently been many new Jurassic Eromanga discoveries being made along the southwestern oil flank of the Cooper Basin where the PEL 512 block is ideally situated

 South Australia has a long history of petroleum exploration, extending back to 1866, when the first well was sunk adjacent to the Otway Basin in the search for oil.
 Since the first gas discovery in 1963, this area has sourced over 4 billion barrels of oil and 5 trillion cubic feet of recoverable gas.
 It has in excess of 120,000 kilometers of 2-D seismic data and a total of 176 gas fields and 131 oil fields have been discovered and brought online.
-The total number of conventional wells drilled is 773 exploration, 528 appraisals and 1,045 development wells.
+The total number of conventional wells drilled in 2019 is 348 exploration and 949 appraisal\development wells.